Reporting, Running an online Agency

 Budget Overview

-How to Grasp Client Objectives
+Get to the Heart of Client Objectives

 The first step in customization is getting crystal clear on what each client is trying to achieve.
 This goes beyond surface-level goals like "increase website traffic" or "improve social media engagement."
 Dive deeper: